hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Hacking

-- You can customise the styles in `index.css` and make the project mobile responsive.
+- You can customize the styles in `index.css` and make the project mobile responsive.
 - Create different types of schemes.
 Refer [the color api](https://www.thecolorapi.com/docs#schemes) for more types of schemes.
 - You can add some more functionality to this app, like getting the `baseColor` from the user.
 - You can also create a custom function which generates a random color, without using [randomcolor](https://randomcolor.lllllllllllllllll.com/) package.

-Make use of your creativity, use hooks in your projects and share it with me on slack as [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ).
+Make use of your creativity, use hooks in your projects, and share it with me on slack as [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ).

 ## Inspiration

 - Example-1: [Demo](https://Monochrome-color-schemes.giridharhackclu.repl.co/).
 [Source code](https://repl.it/@Giridharhackclu/Monochrome-color-schemes#src/App.js).<br>
 Monochrome Color Schemes - It generates monochrome color-schemes.
-Same as the project in this workshop, but with different type of scheme.
+Same as the project in this workshop, but with different types of schemes.

 - Example-2: [Demo](https://custom-color-schemer.giridharhackclu.repl.co/).
 [Source code](https://repl.it/@Giridharhackclu/Custom-color-schemer#src/App.js).<br>
 Analogic Color Schemes -   It generates Analogic-complement color-schemes.
-Same as the project in this workshop, but with different type of scheme.
+Same as the project in this workshop, but with a different type of scheme.

 - Example-3: [Demo](https://random-color-scheme.giridharhackclu.repl.co).
 [Source code](https://repl.it/@Giridharhackclu/desired-color-scheme#src/App.js).<br>
 In this example, the [randomcolor](https://randomcolor.lllllllllllllllll.com/) package is not used.
 Instead created a custom function to generate random colors.

-Use the power of React Hooks in you next React project.
+Use the power of React Hooks in your next React project.
 Hope you enjoy this workshop! :v: